connorpark24/college-theme-extension/resources.md

 ## In Progress

-- Getting hover color based on background color
+- Adjust hover colors based on current intensity instead of only primary + secondary colors
-- Increasing aesthetics according to background color
 - Making sure all aspects of given area are affected by theme

 ## Completed Features